Q-dimi/return_tests/README.md

 ## How To Configure

-Inside 'build.js', add files names to configure.all_functions_to_test.
-The file names come from the functions folder.
-Each file you add will be a function that you test.
+Inside 'build.js', add file names to the configure.all_functions_to_test array.
+The file names come from the '/functions' folder.
+Each added is a function tested.

 ```js
 const configure = {